Inspired by Their Own Connection, Sara Schultz and Rachel Seifert Connect Women Business Owners

 By Chris Olsen

-Sara Schultz and Rachel Seifert are the recipients of a micro grant from My Founder Story, a program dedicated to providing resources to female-identifying founders.
-Since 2018, more than $220,000 in grants and services have been donated to women business owners.
+Sara Schultz and Rachel Seifert are the recipients of a micro grant from Publish Her Story, a program dedicated to providing resources to female-identifying founders.
+Since 2018, more than $250,000 in grants and services have been donated to women business owners.
 To learn more and apply, visit our grants page.

 Sara Schultz and Rachel Seifert both lived in Minneapolis, Minnesota, but they’d never met in person.
 A mutual friend had written a book, and while Sara worked on graphic design elements for it, Rachel worked on photography.
 They communicated via phone and email for months and learned they had a lot in common, including a primary focus on the wedding industry.
 When the freelance project was done, Rachel reached out to Sara about meeting up to talk about how they might collaborate in the future.
 There was just one glitch: Sara was on a beach abroad.

 After feeling tied down by a five-year career at Target Corporation, Sara launched a graphic design business in 2014 so she could explore the world while remotely designing wedding stationery.
 Rachel dabbled in a number of creative jobs as well as in special education, all while pursuing her true passion on the side—photographing weddings.
 She had finally taken the leap to launch Rachabella Photography in 2016 and create a dedicated studio space for herself.
 The two agreed to meet there when Sara returned home.